SegataLab/cFMD/README.md

 Go to [cFMD v1.1.0](https://github.com/SegataLab/cFMD/releases/tag/v1.1.0) for the version associated with Carlino et al., "Unexplored microbial diversity from 2,500 food metagenomes and links with the human microbiome", Cell, 2024, DOI: [10.1016/j.cell.2024.07.039](https://doi.org/10.1016/j.cell.2024.07.039).

-**Main update of the current version (v1.3.1)**: Improved cheese metadata for the datasets currently in cFMD along with the addition of 2 new datasets.
+**Main update of the current version (v1.3.1)**: Additional curated metadata for cheese metagenomes (see [MetaCheeseDB](https://magliulo.github.io/metacheesedb/)), along with the incorporation of two novel cheese metagenomic datasets.

 ## Data